 Other changes to the theropod subset of the LRT include:

-The long-beaked hamerkop (Scopus) moves one node over.
-It is now basal to long-beaked barbets, toucans (Pteroglossus) and hornbills on one node and on the other node, the long-beaked ibis (Threskiornis) and spoonbill giving rise to the short-beaked ducks and geese.
+The long-beaked hamerkop (Scopus) moves to long-beaked barbets, toucans (Pteroglossus) and hornbills on one node and on the other node.
 Given that Cretaceous Asterornis now nests with geese, it’s time to start looking for hamerkops earlier in the Cretaceous.

 Of course, none of the above hypothetical interrelationships match genomic testing, which readers should be discouraged from ever using in deep time studies.
 Why?
 Because they lead to false positives.
 Using traits, as in the LRT, let’s you see, trait-by-trait how taxa slowly evolved via microevolution.
 With the present housekeeping based on new taxa and fresh looks at old taxa, the evolution from one taxa to another looks better.
 Not perfect.
 Never perfect.
 Just better.